ionic-team/stencil-site/src/docs/framework-integration/angular.md

 For more information, see the Lerna documentation on [package dependency management](https://lerna.js.org/docs/getting-started#package-dependency-management).

+> **NOTE:** The Angular CLI will install Jasmine as a dependency to your Angular workspace.
+However, Stencil uses Jest as it's unit testing solution.
+To avoid
+> type definition collisions when attempting to build your Stencil project, you can remove `jasmine` and `@types/jasmine` as dependencies in the Angular workspace
+> `package.json` file.

 ### Adding the Angular Output Target

 Install the `@stencil/angular-output-target` dependency to your Stencil component library package.